droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 [^Method]: The subspeces response variable is categorical (and binomial) and the canine tooth height explanatory variable is quantitative.
 Thus, this question requires a (binary) logistic regression.
 [^cm2mm]: The range of canine tooth heights was less than 1cm.
 Thus, when interpreting the slope a "1cm increase in canine tooth height" was not realistic.
 Thus, this variable was multiplied by 10 to convert the cm to mm such that a slope would be for a "1mm increase in canine tooth height" and would thus would not be a larger increase then the range of the data.
 [^hist]: There are several arguments used in this `hist()` that you may not have seen before.
 The `w=` controls how wide the bins are, `ymax=` sets a common maximum value for the two y-axes, `ncol=` sets how many columns the plots will be placed in, and `nrow=` sets how many rows the plots will be placed in.
+[^logodds]: As this does follow an exponential function then, from our work in the SLR module, only the response variable should be log-transformed.
+Thus, the log of the odds should be computed.